 How was your first weekend of summer?
 Ours was actually quite enjoyable after all the hot weather during the week.
 The temperatures were in the low 70’s which made it perfect weather to enjoy a meal out on our deck.
 Earlier last week, when it was 95 degrees and I had no intention of turning on the oven, I turned on the grill and made this Grilled Tomato Basil Pesto Pizza with Chicken Sausage, Mozzarella and Ricotta.
 Since my husband and I enjoyed it so much, I made it again last night.

 Homemade pizza is no stranger in our home, however, preheating the oven to 450 degrees during summer is a no go, no matter how good a pizza sounds.
 We could always call for delivery, but those usually show up pooled in grease and limp.
 When the weather heats up instead of picking up the phone I go turn on my grill.
-I know a lot of people are intimidated by the idea of doing this, but I’m here to tell you how easy and how amazing a pizza hot off the grill tastes!
+This Grilled Zucchini, Ricotta and Pine Nut Pizza is incredible!
+I know a lot of people are intimidated by the idea of doing this, but I’m here to tell you how easy and how amazing a pizza hot off the grill tastes.

 There are two important things to remember when grilling pizza.